tux234/intune-to-fleet/README.md

 - Try running on a system where the policy has been applied via Intune

 **"Resolver execution failed"**
-- Check that required PowerShell modules are available
+- Check that the required PowerShell modules are available
 - Verify the resolver expression syntax in `resolver-map.json`

 ### Debug Mode